-CIV 210 DESIGN OF STRUCTURAL SYSTEMS (4-5 CR.)
+CIV 210 STRUCTURAL SYSTEMS (4 CR.)
 Prerequisite MEC 132.
 Introduces the application of principles of mechanics and strength of materials to the analysis and design of civil engineering structures, specifically in the areas of building and highway construction.
-Lecture 4-5 hours per week.
+Lecture 4 hours per week.

 CIV 230 CIVIL CONSTRUCTION MATERIALS (3 CR.)
+Prerequisite: MTH 103 and 105 or equivalent.
 Introduces the basic properties of Portland cement concrete, soils and bituminous materials.
 Includes design and composition, placement, sampling, and testing of concrete, soils, and asphalt cements used in civil engineering construction.
 Lecture 2 hours.
 Laboratory 2 hours.
 Total 4 hours per week.